blue-build/modules/modules/soar/README.md

 [`soar`](https://github.com/pkgforge/soar) is a package manager, which manages the installation of portable & static binaries.
 [PkgForge's](https://github.com/pkgforge) `bincache` repo is used by default for the binaries.
-Other default repos which contain AppImages & other similar formats are removed, to make `soar`focused on CLI binaries only.
+Other default & external repos which contain AppImages & other similar formats are removed, to make `soar` focused on CLI binaries only.
 This is configurable if you wish to have a package manager for GUI applications also in `Configuration options` section of the docs.

 Those binaries are built from the GitHub's cloud registry.